Ipratrin® Adult uni-dose

 If it has expired or is damaged, return it to your pharmacist for disposal.

-If you are not sure whether you should start using this medicine, contact your doctor.
+If you are not sure whether you should start using this medicine, contact your doctor or pharmacist.

 Before you start to use it